Picky Eater Nutrition: A Food-First, Gut & Nervous System Approach

 • Bee pollen: sprinkle in yogurt, smoothies, granola, etc. Bee pollen is rich in B-vitamins, minerals like magnesium and zinc, amino acids, and antioxidants.
 It can provide gentle energy support, promote immunity, and improve overall nutrient intake in small servings that are easy for picky eaters to accept.

-• Grass-fed beef liver: blended into burgers, meatballs, or in desiccated form sprinkled on foods.
+• Grass-fed beef liver: blended into ground beef for spaghetti, tacos, burgers, or meatballs, or in desiccated form sprinkled on foods.
 Liver is one of the most nutrient-dense foods available, packed with B-vitamins, especially B12, iron, zinc, vitamin A, and high-quality protein.
 Including liver in small, well-masked amounts helps ensure your child gets critical nutrients that are often missing in restricted diets.

 • Hemp hearts: sprinkle on toasts, granola, yogurt, or blend in smoothies.
 Hemp hearts are rich in complete protein, essential fatty acids including omega-3s, magnesium, iron, and zinc.
 They support nervous system development, healthy brain function, and provide a plant-based protein source for picky eaters.

-• Pumpkin seed powder: add to baked goods, smoothies, or sauces.
+• Pumpkin seeds: eat as is or add ground pumpkin seed powder to baked goods, smoothies, or sauces.
 Pumpkin seeds are high in magnesium, zinc, iron, protein, and antioxidants.
-The powdered form is easy to incorporate for children who are texture sensitive and helps support immunity, energy metabolism, and overall nutrient intake.
+The powdered form can be fairly easy to incorporate for children who are texture sensitive and helps support energy metabolism and overall nutrient intake.

 Healthy fats are essential for complex picky eaters because they support brain development, nutrient absorption, and nervous system function, and provide a concentrated source of calories (energy) for growing children.
 Including a variety of healthy fats in small, manageable ways can help fill nutritional gaps without overwhelming sensitive eaters.